6 Winter Lawn Care Tips

 3. Snow Management Helps Prepare Your Lawn for Winter

 Snow management for your lawn is more important than you may think.
 The typical snow removal tools like shovels and plows can damage your lawn.
-The best way to protect your lawn is to remove the snow as soon as possible, so that it doesn’t get packed down.
+The best way to protect your lawn is to remove the snow as soon as possible so that it doesn’t get packed down.
 Try your best to not put large piles of snow on your lawn, as that can cause more damage to the grass.
-Minimize use of deicers to keep your lawn from getting too damaged from the chemicals.
+Minimize the use of deicers to keep your lawn from getting too damaged from the chemicals.
 Snow management is a key step in winter lawn care.

 As the temperatures drop, your lawn is preparing itself for winter.
 It is important at this stage to aerate your lawn, so that it can breathe and there won’t be any buildup.
 Buildup can cause your lawn to get diseases or insects.
 Aerating removes small plugs of soil so that nutrients can get in, and the lawn can breathe.
 Then any fertilizer you use will be able to do its job in full.
 This process will help to unveil a nice green lawn when spring rolls around.